-If the software is internal, the company may have the people who will use the software actually perform User Acceptance Testing, which is more focused on "can I do my job with this software."
-Some companies release the software early to "beta" testers, which might be employees, using a tool such as Microsoft AppCenter.
-Finally, companies like Applause and Testio exist to take that "beta" version and crowdsource it, providing dozens to thousands of eyeballs to look at the software, in a variety of configurations, over a short period of time.
+If the software is internal, the company may have the people who will use the software perform user acceptance testing (UAT), which is more focused on "can I do my job with this software."
+Some companies release the software early to "beta" testers, which might be employees, using a tool such as Sauce Mobile Beta Testing.
+Finally, companies like Applause and Testio exist to take that "beta" version and crowdsource it, providing dozens to thousands of eyeballs to look at the software, in a variety of configurations, over a short period.

-Regardless of who how or when, testing manually gives you the real feeling of how it is to actually use the application.
-Manual tests can see if the buttons are in the right position, if they are big enough, if they overlap, if the colors look good together etc. Computers turn out to be particularly bad at evaluating if a picture on a screen "looks right."
+Regardless of who, how, or when, manual testing gives you the real feeling of using the application.
+Manual tests can see if the buttons are in the right position, if they are big enough, if they overlap, if the colors look good together etc. Computers are not good at evaluating if a picture on a screen "looks right."
 However, there are some actions computers can test for easily.
-For example, when you type in username and password and submit, you should go to screen that shows your name and that you have been logged in, and leaving password wrong should yield a particular error text.
-The challenge of mobile testing is less likely to be which of the two paradigms to accept, but how much, when, and who.
+For example, when you type in username and password and submit, you should go to a screen showing your name and that you logged in, and leaving the password wrong should yield a particular error text.
+Manual testing can be time-consuming and may not cover as many test scenarios as automated testing.
+The challenge of mobile testing is less likely to be which of the two paradigms to accept but how much, when, and who.

-When people use the phrase Automated testing, they generally mean having a tool, like Selenium or Appium, drive the user interface of the application, checking expected results along the way.
-This checking comes from a series of commands and inspection points, that can be stored either in something like a spreadsheet, or, more likely, an actual computer program.
+When people use automated testing, they generally mean having a tool, like Selenium or Appium, drive the application's user interface, checking expected results.
+This checking comes from a series of commands and inspection points stored as coded instructions part of a computer program.
 Thus the tests are pre-scripted; every test might be a computer program.
-Each test might click or type a dozen times, and have another dozen verification points.
+Each test might click or type a dozen times and have another dozen verification points.
 Once the tests exist, if the application behavior has not changed, automated testing can find defects in the application very quickly, typically within minutes of a commit to version control.
-Test automation can be used to run tests that are repetitive, that do not require human discernment, that need to be run periodically and that can help you find bugs in the early stages.
+You can use test automation to run repetitive tests that do not require human discernment, that need periodic execution, and that can help you find bugs in the early stages.

 Test functionalities that are repetitive and therefore error prone if performed manually; test cases that have a predictable outcome;